 DESE provides financial resources to Broad/Comprehensive and Focused/Targeted Schools through a series of competitive and allocation grants.

 School Redesign Grants (SRG) are federally-funded, competitive grants that support districts in improving their lowest performing schools.
 Grants are awarded to help districts and schools meet students' needs through funding improvement strategies such as increased time for student learning, professional development for educators, and academic enrichment programs for students.
 Each year eligibility is determined by the lowest performing schools in the Commonwealth based on our state's accountability system.
-For the 2021-2022 school year, there will be no new cohort of SRG schools.
-All current SRG schools with funds remaining are eligible to apply for a renewal.
-School and district leaders will coordinate to submit a budget with an updated sustainable improvement plan in October 2021.
-In addition to the application, the school and district leaders will also participate in an interview process after the plan has been reviewed.
+While the last new cohort of schools was awarded in the 2019-2020 school year, another new cohort is set to be awarded in the 2023-2024 school year.

 An integral component of SRG involves schools developing, implementing, and revising a sustainable improvement plan, which guides the approach to rapid school improvement.
 The sustainable improvement plan is to be updated each year.
 The sustainable improvement plan is couched in the research-based best practices for effective school improvement efforts.
 Our state has learned a lot since SRG was first implemented in 2010.
 A majority of the schools that have been identified as underperforming have been exited from underperforming status.
 Many of the lessons learned from what successful school improvement looks like can be found at Turnaround Practices Research and Evaluation Reports webpage.